layla/cody/README.md

 $files = $app->make('cody')->compileInput($input);

-// Or, if you like your input to be parsed, specify the name of the parser as the second argument
+// Or, if you like your input to be parsed, specify the name of the parser as the second argument (gotta love YAML :)

 $input = "
 package: Example.Package